gerardog/gsudo/docs/docs/how-it-works.md

 - Apps always run in redirected mode.
 - Input only support of chars, not key presses.
-- Struggles with encoding, specially explicit code page changes.
+- Struggles with encoding, especially explicit code page changes.

 ### VT mode (PseudoConsole)

 :::info Side story
-It was the day Microsoft [announced Pseudo Consoles for Windows](https://devblogs.microsoft.com/commandline/windows-command-line-introducing-the-windows-pseudo-console-conpty/), I asked myself: What can pseudoconsoles be used for? a sudo for windows!!
+It was the day Microsoft [announced Pseudo Consoles for Windows](https://devblogs.microsoft.com/commandline/windows-command-line-introducing-the-windows-pseudo-console-conpty/), I asked myself: What can PseudoConsoles be used for? a sudo for windows!!
 :::

 The elevated instance runs a VT PseudoConsole, and sends all I/O it to the unelevated via named pipes.